Greenbaum-Lab/fragmentation/ReadMe.txt

 ## Key Components

 - **`fragmentation.py`**
-  Processes input data (e.g., BAM or CSV files), calculates fragment-size distributions, and produces summary statistics.
-It includes options for filtering fragments by length and computing key metrics.
+  Processes input data, calculates distributions, and produces summary statistics.
+It includes options for computing key network metrics.

 - **`plot_fragments.py`**
-  Generates visualizations such as histograms and density plots from the summary data, enabling a quick assessment of the quality and characteristics of sequencing libraries.
+  Generates visualizations such as histograms and density plots from the summary data.

 - **`utils.py`**
   Contains helper functions for data parsing, filtering, and statistical calculations used by the analysis and plotting scripts.